Oriel College, Oxford: Library

-The north range of the Second Quad houses the library and senior common rooms; designed in the Neoclassical style by James Wyatt, it was built between 1788 and 1796 to accommodate the books requested by Edward, Baron Leigh, formerly High Steward of the university and an Orielensis, whose gift had doubled the size of the library.
+The north range of the Second Quad houses the library and senior common rooms; designed in the Neoclassical style by James Wyatt, it was built between 1788 and 1796 to accommodate the books bequeathed by Edward, Baron Leigh, formerly High Steward of the university and an Orielensis, whose gift had doubled the size of the library.
 The two-storey building has rusticated arches on the ground floor and a row of Ionic columns above, dividing the façade into seven bays – the ground floor contains the first purpose-built senior common rooms in Oxford, above is the library.

 On 7 March 1949, a fire spread from the library roof; over 300 printed books and the manuscripts on exhibition were completely destroyed, and over 3,000 books needed repair, though the main structure suffered little damage and restoration took less than a year.

 Third Quad (St Mary's Quad)

 The south, east and west ranges of Third Quadrangle contain elements of St Mary Hall, which was incorporated into Oriel in 1902; less than a decade later, the Hall's buildings on the northern side were demolished for the construction of the Rhodes Building.
 Bedel Hall in the south was formally amalgamated with St Mary Hall in 1505.

 In the south range, parts of the medieval buildings survive and are incorporated into staircase ten – the straight, steep flight of stairs and timber-framed partitions date from a mid-15th century rebuilding of St Mary Hall.
-The former Chapel, Hall and Buttery of St Mary Hall, built in 1640, form part of the Junior Library and Junior Common Room.
+The former Chapel, Hall and Buttery of St Mary Hall, built in 1640, form part of the Junior Library.
 Viewed from Third Quad, the chapel, with its Gothic windows, can be seen to have been built neatly on top of the Hall, a unique example in Oxford of such a plan.

 On the east side of the quad is a simple rustic style timber-frame building; known as "the Dolls' House", it was erected by Principal King in 1743.

 In 1826 an ornate range was erected by St Mary Hall in the Gothic Revival style, incorporating the old gate of St Mary Hall, on the west side of the quad.
 Designed by Daniel Robertson, it contains two quite ornate oriels placed asymmetrically, one is of six lights, the other four.
 They are the best example of the pre-archaeological Gothic in Oxford.
 The large oriel on the first floor at the north end was once the drawing room window of the Principal of the Hall.
 Parts of the street wall incorporated into this range show traces of blocked windows dating from the same period of rebuilding in the 15th century as the present-day staircase ten.